eclipse-archived/ceylon-lang.org/documentation/1.0/reference/statement/throw.md

     throw;
 <!-- cat: } -->

-Otherwise an exception instance may be specified; commonly a new instance is created at the point the `throw` statement is used:
+Otherwise an exception instance may be specified.
+Most commonly a new exception is instantiated:

 <!-- cat: void m() { -->
 <!-- try: -->